Music of the 1970s - Intimacy, Excess & Reinvention

-A deep listening journey through 1970s music - from soul, rock and disco to experimentation, authorship and survival.
+A deep listening journey through 1970s music - from singer-songwriters, soul, country, and disco to punk, dub, early hip-hop, and electronic reinvention.
 With Daniel & Annabelle.

 The 1970s were not a clean transition.
-They were a turning point.
+They were a decade at a turning point.

-In this 76-minute deep dive, Daniel and Annabelle explore a decade that held everything at once.
+In this 76-minute deep dive, Daniel and Annabelle explore a decade that seemed to hold

 What You'll Discover